DarthKoder/Star-Wars-Question-Raider/readme.md

 This website is designed to provide users enjoyment whilst seamlessly testing their Star Wars knowledge using a fun 10 question quiz game to do so.

 The aim is to cater to all fans of the genre, weather they are die hard fans or just dabbling in the genre the game is here to not only test but help people learn more about Star Wars.
+It is intuitive and informative at the same time.

 There is clear and simple intuitive buttons as guidance to help the user along their way, such as "Begin The Trials" start button, multiple choice questions to pick from and also "Next" & "Finish" buttons for the game.
 The results modal has the "Close" & "Play Again" buttons also.